JoshuaKGoldberg/create/packages/site/src/content/docs/about.md

 ## End Vision

 `create` will be a general engine.
-It won't have any specific blocks or _presets_ built-in.
+It won't have any specific blocks or presets built-in.

-Instead, external packages such as [`create-typescript-app`](https://github.com/JoshuaKGoldberg/create-typescript-app) will take on the responsibility of creating their own framework-/library-specific blocks and _presets_.
+Instead, external packages such as [`create-typescript-app`](https://github.com/JoshuaKGoldberg/create-typescript-app) will take on the responsibility of creating their own framework-/library-specific blocks and presets.

 For example, a non-exhaustive list of `create-typescript-app` packages might contain: